Amalfi: Rewards of the Goddess

 Amalfi: Rewards of the Goddess (アマルフィ 女神の報酬, Amarufi: Megami no hôshû) is a 2009 Japanese film directed by Hiroshi Nishitani.
 It was followed by the TV drama sequel The Diplomat Kosaku Kuroda and the film sequel Andalucia: Revenge of the Goddess.

 Premise

-Kuroda is a foreign diplomat working in the coastal town of Amalfi, Italy.
-He investigates the case of a young Japanese girl kidnapped off the streets of Rome at Christmas, eventually falling in love with the girl's mother.
+Kuroda is a diplomat who arrives in Italy to improve security for the visit of Foreign Minister Watagoe but he is involved in the case of a young Japanese girl abducted in Rome at Christmas.
+After some negotiation attempts, Kuroda realizes that a plot against the Japanese government lies behind the kidnapping.